 Skill Development Is a Priority

-What is unique about Career Center from other similar type platforms is that it included as a part of an LMS and is not an add-on.
+What is unique about Career Center from other similar types of platforms is that it is included as a part of an LMS and is not an add-on.
 (Yes, it is part of the performance module so there is a possibility it is an add-on for some clients.)
 The visualization of a career path is quite revealing.
-Focus on highlighted career development opportunities that morph (AI driven) as each user completes courses, expand learning outside the LMS, take on new roles or gain positive reviews from your supervisors or co-workers.
+Focus on highlighted career development opportunities that morph (AI-driven) as each user completes courses, expands learning outside the LMS, takes on new roles or gains positive reviews from your supervisors or co-workers.
 The AI engine does the work of assessing and aligning your future career goals to the best path forward.